zwei-beiner/HiggsMechanism-public/README.md

 These can be downloaded here:
 https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/

-I used VirtualBox and the resulting virtual machine was 50GB in size so one should provide enough disk space in advance.
+VirtualBox was used and the resulting virtual machine was 50GB (!) in size.

 In Windows, to build the ".exe" file,